 Keep reading to learn more about the PRP procedure, its effectiveness, and other treatment options you can use with or instead of PRP.

 Despite its use, there has been conflicting evidence about the effectiveness of PRP in treating knee OA.
-A recent meta-analysis from 2017 reviewed 14 randomized controlled trials with a total of 1,423 participants.
+A recent from 2017 reviewed 14 randomized controlled trials with a total of 1,423 participants.
 It found that PRP appears to be effective in managing pain associated with knee OA.
 Researchers noted that, compared with placeboes, PRP injections significantly reduced pain scores at 3-, 6-, and 12-month follow-ups.
 And compared with controls, PRP significantly improved physical function at these follow-ups.
 The study did not see a significant improvement in postinjection adverse events.

 While those results are promising, 10 of the 14 studies in the meta-analysis were at high risk of bias and 4 were at moderate risk of bias.
 More studies are needed to determine the efficacy of using RPR to manage pain from OA of the knee.

 You may be a good candidate for PRP if your symptoms of OA of the knee are not manageable through conventional methods such as anti-inflammatories, cortisone injections, and physical therapy.

 PRP injections are considered experimental, however.
 That means that they may not be covered by insurance.
 It also means that there is limited research around the safety and effectiveness of this treatment.
 Work closely with your doctor before starting any experimental treatments.